MisterZen01/MC-PYTChat/README.md

 - [Contribution](#contribution)

 ## Overview
 **Chat.py** is a Python script that bridges YouTube live chat with Minecraft chat.
-This integration allows players in Minecraft to view YouTube chat messages from a YouTube live stream in real-time.
+This integration allows players in Minecraft to view YouTube chat messages from a YouTube live stream in real time.

 ## Features
 - **Real-time Chat Integration:** Fetch live chat messages from YouTube and display them in Minecraft.
 - **Command Filtering:** Automatically ignores messages starting with `!` to keep the chat relevant and clean.
-- **Customizable:** Replace the default YouTube video ID with any live stream of your choice.
+- **Customizable:** Replace the default YouTube video ID with any live stream you choose.

 ## Installation Guide
 Before you begin, ensure you have the following installed: